Create & Test API Call

 or DELETE

-as the method type, follow the steps below:- 1.
+as the method type, follow the steps below:

-- 2.(Optional) If the API call requires query parameters such as page number or user id, add query parameters.
+- Optional: If the API call requires query parameters such as page number or user id, add query parameters.

-After making any changes, you must save the API call to reflect the changes.
+After making any changes, you must save the API call.

 To add such an API call: